MundyRepo/MuNDy/README.md

 Independent projects that emerged from MuNDy’s infrastructure and are usable on their own.
 * **[OpenRAND](https://github.com/msu-sparta/OpenRAND)**
   Performance-portable, counter-based random number generation that is stupid simple to use.
-  * Designed for to easily fit in GPU registers
+  * Designed to easily fit in GPU registers
   * Makes reproducibility in spite of varied parallelism possible
   * Now used by HOOMD-Blue